Background Tasks

 where:

-• T represents the type that will be send from the background thread to the main thread (the thread where AppCUI runs).
-It is usually an enum that reflects a status (e.g. precentage of the task) or a query (information needed by the background thread)
+• T is the type sent from the background thread to the main thread (where AppCUI runs).
+It is usually an enum that reflects status (for example, a percentage of work done) or a query payload the main thread should interpret.

-• R represent the response for a query (meaning that if the background thread ask the main thread using type T, the reply will be of type R)
+• R is the response type for a query: when the background thread asks the main thread with a value of type T, the main thread answers with a value of type R (see query below).

 A BackgroundTask object has the following methods: